dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 * This blue box shows page highlights.
 * Learn Dart here: No web experience required.
 * Dart is an open-source platform for building structured HTML5 web apps.

 {% endcapture %}

-{% capture code_links %}

-This pink box has links to the source files for the target's examples.

-{% endcapture %}